CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche combining Vertex AI specifically with Terraform infrastructure provisioning.
-The trigger terms are specific enough (e.g., 'vertex ai terraform', 'model garden infrastructure') to avoid conflicts with general Terraform or general AI skills.
+The trigger terms are domain-specific enough (e.g., 'model garden infrastructure', 'vector search terraform') to be unlikely to conflict with generic Terraform or generic AI skills.

 3 / 3